 - General Installation Kits

-Fully engineered options are designed to work with specific vehicles and have detailed manuals on installation.
-They are designed by professional engineers who spend thousands of hours designing the ideal system for each individual vehicle.
+Fully engineered options work with specific vehicles and have detailed manuals on installation.
+They are designed by professional engineers who spend hundreds of hours developing the ideal system for each vehicle.
 Upfitters are instructed exactly where each component should go, right down to the individual bolts.

 By contrast, general installation kits are available for a variety of vehicles and provide more of an installation guideline than specific instructions.
-It’s up to the upfitter to take the guidelines and apply them to specific vehicles, determining each component’s exact positioning and what accessories are required.
-PTO air compressor kits rely on upfitters’ expertise and creativity, so it’s critical to work with a reputable and experienced PTO air compressor upfitter.
+It’s up to the upfitter to apply the guidelines to specific vehicles, determining each component’s exact positioning and required accessories.
+PTO air compressor kits rely on the upfitter’s expertise and creativity, so it’s critical to work with a reputable and experienced PTO air compressor upfitter.

 Engineered systems come in direct-mounted or remote-mounted options, while general installation kits are only available in remote-mounted options.

 How To Find Fully Engineered PTO Air Compressors

 Air compressor manufacturers don’t tend to openly disclose engineered versus non-engineered solutions, but they are easy to spot if you know what you’re looking for.
 Engineered solutions will be marketed towards specific vehicle models, such as the 2022 RAM 4500 Chassis Cab 6.7L Cummins diesel (2WD) or 2022 Ford F-350 Super Duty 6.7L Power Stroke diesel (4WD) and be presented as complete solutions.

 By contrast, general PTO air compressor kits won’t be geared towards a specific vehicle, are marketed towards several different makes at a time, and are displayed as a collection of individual parts.
 Upfitters are then required to take these parts and engineer them into a working PTO air compressor system for the buyer’s specific vehicle.